 8. Manure Application

-In addition to the regulations set forth herein, any Class A or B Concentrated Animal Feeding Operation shall apply manure in accordance with the state general permit.

 The Board of Adjustment may require manure to be incorporated or injected in order to minimize air and water quality impacts.

 The application of liquid manure by means of irrigation is discouraged but will be reviewed by the Board of Adjustment on a site-specific basis.
 Impact on air and water quality will be taken into consideration.